The annual qathet International Film Festival (formerly the Powell River Film Festival) is back from March 3 - 12, 2023!

-Every year, movie lovers come together in Powell River to watch critically-acclaimed cinema at the beloved Patricia Theatre, Canada's oldest continuously operating movie theatre (since 1913).
+Movie lovers come together in Powell River every year to watch critically-acclaimed cinema at the beloved Patricia Theatre, Canada's oldest continuously operating movie theatre (since 1913).
 Showing the best in international, Canadian, and locally produced films, the festival is hosted each year by the qathet Film Society.

 It's a great opportunity to witness the spirit of Powell River in action, from the volunteers who power the festival to the residents and visitors alike who engage in thought-provoking conversation about the visual arts.